 - Improper loading.
 Logs that have been improperly loaded are more at risk of sliding out while the truck speeds down the highway, most likely causing a horrible accident due to the log(s) hitting one or more cars.

 - Unqualified drivers.
 Logging truck companies can hire independent contractors as log truck drivers.
 These contractors do not have to follow the same rules and regulations as commercial truck drivers.
-There are no limitations to their hours and they often receive little to no training concerning the upkeep, inspection and maintenance of the truck in these cases.
+There are no limitations to their work hours and they often receive little to no training concerning the upkeep, inspection and maintenance of the truck in these cases.
 This lack of education and experience makes many contractors ill-equipped to handle some of the largest and most dangerous vehicles on the road.
-Drivers involved in a logging truck accident should always be investigated for past accidents, moving violations, and other citations that indicate that a driver is unqualified.
+Drivers involved in a logging truck accident should always be investigated for past accidents, moving violations and other citations that indicate a driver is unqualified.

-Who Is Liable for Logging Truck Accidents?
+Who Is Liable For Logging Truck Accidents?

 Accidents involving logging trucks are – more often than not – catastrophic and life-changing events.
-Due to the extensive damage often associated with such accidents, the cause can be often complex to determine.
+Due to the extensive damage often associated with such accidents, the cause can be complex to determine.
 Oftentimes, more than one party can be held responsible for damages.
 It all depends on the details surrounding your particular case.

 Questions?
-Call a Georgia Logging Truck Accident Lawyer Now
+Call A Georgia Logging Truck Accident Lawyer Now.

-If you are a victim that has suffered injuries or wrongful death of a loved one, know that you have rights.
-While it is true that no amount of money can replace your loved one or the pain and suffering caused by the incident, it does play an essential role in helping you receive the best possible medical treatment and securing a future for you that otherwise feels insecure.
+If you are a victim who has suffered injuries or wrongful death of a loved one, know that you have rights.
+While it is true that no amount of money can replace your loved one or the pain and suffering caused by the incident, compensation does play an essential role in helping you receive the best possible medical treatment and securing a future for you that otherwise feels insecure.
 Let a logging truck accident lawyer at McArthur Law Firm help you secure what you are rightfully owed.